 - a.
 Monitoring the performance of systems for prevention and control of healthcare-associated infections, and the effectiveness of the antimicrobial stewardship program - b.
 Implementing strategies to improve outcomes and associated processes of systems for prevention and control of healthcare-associated infections, and antimicrobial stewardship - c.
 Reporting on the outcomes of prevention and control of healthcare-associated infections, and the antimicrobial stewardship program

-Quality improvement systems are used to support the prevention and control of healthcare-associated infections, and improvements in the antimicrobial stewardship program.
+How are the systems for prevention and control of healthcare-associated infections, and the effectiveness of the antimicrobial stewardship program continuously evaluated and improved?